servicecatalog/documentation/Manuals/DeploymentGuide/Deployment Guide.md

 **HTTPS Proxy Port** : The HTTPS proxy port

-**No Proxy** : Host names, IP addresses or FQDNs for which the proxy should be bypassed in a comma separated list.
-This already contains localhost, 127.0.0.1 and the floating IP address of the instance by default.
-Set additional ones if necessary.
+**No Proxy** : Host names, IP addresses or FQDNs for which the proxy should be bypassed in a comma-separated list.
+By default, this list already contains localhost, 127.0.0.1 and the floating IP address of the instance.
+Specify additional ones, if necessary.

 **Authentication Required** : true if the proxy server requires authentication, false otherwise